srinivashappy/ncss/README.md

 NCSS
 ====

-> NCSS is a paper about CSS naming conventions and best practices for modular and atomic design powered frontend frameworks.
+> NCSS is a paper about CSS naming conventions and best practices for object oriented and atomic design CSS.

 Why